Habitats

 Woodland

-Our woodland habitat combines the dense and beautiful foliage found in forests with an early spring pop of colour to kickstart your wild garden at the very start of the season.
+Our woodland inspired habitat combines suitably sized trees with the dense and beautiful ground covering foliage found in forests and an early spring pop of colour to kickstart your wild garden at the very start of the season.
 This habitat provides an essential food source for early bees, and cover for other critters as they get ready for the breeding season.
 Ideal for shady areas of the garden and with minimal maintenance, the woodland garden provides support for wildlife throughout the seasons.

 Paradise in the City